sbeliakou/docker-training/monitoring/prometheus/Readme.md

-# Prometheus stack
+### Prometheus stack

+### Prerequisites
-## Add the following to enable docker daemon to expose its metrics
+Add the following to enable docker daemon to expose its metrics

 ```bash
 $ cat /etc/docker/daemon.json